NicsunXnus/ComfortZone2/README.md

 The app uses the <b> gpt-3.5-turbo-16k</b> model for text generation and elevenlab's text to speech api.
 Simply enter your api keys in the settings and run the app as you wish!
 <b>Only available for samsung users</b>
+Currently in the progress of being published to the Google Play Store.
+If you want to be included in the testers list, please do not hesitate to email me!
 ## Main page
 <p align="center"><kbd><img src="https://github.com/NicsunXnus/ComfortZone2/assets/77189033/8be86e63-2f81-46a4-98fb-3b892086e4d0" width="300" height="600"></kbd></p>
 <li>